guysoft/CustomPiOS/README.rst

 #.
 Run ``src/make_custom_pi_os -g <distro folder>`` in the repo, distro folder should not exist and contain no spaces.
 This will both create a folder to build a new distro from, and also download the latest raspbian lite image.
 The initial distro has a module that has the name of your distro, and you can find it under ``<distro folder>/src/modules/<distro name>`` (there should be only one module in the modules folder).
 #. cd to ``<distro folder>/src``
 #.
 Edit your ``<distro folder>/src/config``, you can also edit the starting module, which is named as your distro at ``modules/<dstro name>``.
 More on that in the Developing section.
 #.
 Run ``<distro folder>/src/build_dist`` to build an image.
-If this failes use the method discribed in the vagrant build the section (which makes sure sfdisk and other things work right).
+If this fails use the method described in the vagrant build section (which makes sure sfdisk and other things work right).

 Features
 --------

-* Modules - write one module and use if for multiple distros
+* Modules - write one module and use it for multiple distros
 * Write only the code you need for your distro - no need to maintain complicated stuff like building kernels unless its actually want to do it
 * Standard modules give extra functionality out of the box
 * Supports over 40 embedded devices using `Armbian <http://armbian.com/>`_ and Raspbian.